Getting a dog is an exciting time, but there’s lots to consider when choosing one so you can be sure the breed will suit your lifestyle.

 In fact, some high-energy or noisy small dogs, such as some terriers, may not fare so well in a small living space.
 Lower-energy breeds like the Great Dane can cope quite well in an urban environment, if you have a home large enough for this giant breed.
 High-energy dogs, such as Setters or Dalmatians, are usually unsuitable for urban living.
 Greyhounds are a good urban breed and are happy to relax once their exercise is done.

 Always at work

 If you’re going to be away from your dog for long periods of the day, think carefully about the commitment that getting a dog involves.
-It’s possible to have a dog if you work full time, but you’ll have to be well organised: taking him out for some exercise before you leave the house, making sure he has safe interactive toys and feeders to keep him entertained, or even enlisting the help of a professional dog-walking or pet-sitting service.
+It’s possible to have a dog if you work full-time, but you’ll have to be well organised: taking them out for some exercise before you leave the house, making sure they have safe interactive toys and feeders to keep them entertained, or even enlisting the help of a professional dog-walking or pet-sitting service.

 People with allergies

 All dogs shed skin cells and have allergens in their saliva, but dogs that have hair rather than fur don’t shed as much and tend to produce less sniffle-provoking dander (flakes of dead skin).
 The Bichon Frise is a hypoallergenic dog breed that rarely sheds, while Poodles have a thick and fluffy coat that is not prone to shedding.
 Meanwhile, the Miniature Schnauzer has a thick, wiry double-layer coat that rarely sheds at all.
 However, these types of dogs may need daily grooming.